PerformanC/NodeLink/README.md

 $ npm install ffmpeg-static
 ```

-### Configuration

-A small list of configurable settings, config.js, can be located in the root directory of NodeLink.

-#### Server

-* Port: The port on which NodeLink will listen for connections.
-* Password: The password that will be required to connect to NodeLink.

-#### Options

-* Threshold: How much time in milliseconds should NodeLink wait to do an action before disconnecting from a voice channel.
-* playerUpdateInterval: How much time in milliseconds should NodeLink wait before sending state to the client.
-* statsInterval: How much time in milliseconds should NodeLink wait before sending stats to the client.
-* maxResults: The maximum number of results that NodeLink will return from a search.

-#### Debug

-* showReqBody: If true, NodeLink will log the received body from the requests.

-#### Search

-* defaultSearchSource: The default search source that will be used when searching for a track from a source that can't be played directly, supported are: youtube, SoundCloud and BandCamp.
-* sources: A list of sources that NodeLink will use to search for tracks, you can enable or disable each source, and to enable SoundCloud, you need to get a client ID from [here](https://soundcloud.com/you/apps).

 ### Running

 To run NodeLink, you need to run the following command in the root directory of NodeLink.